-(A) the Company shall pay Mr. Komberg a lump sum in cash in an amount equal to three (3) times the sum of (A) Mr. Komberg's current Base Salary (or the Executive's Base Salary in effect immediately prior to the Change in Control, if higher); and (B) Mr. Komberg's Target Annual Bonus (or Mr. Komberg's Target Annual Bonus in effect immediately prior to the Change in Control, if higher).
-Such payment shall be paid within sixty (60) days after the Date of Termination; provided, however, that if the sixty (60) day period begins in one calendar year and ends in a second calendar year, such payment shall be paid in the second calendar year (but prior to the end of the sixty (60) day period);

-(B) to the extent not covered by and accelerated pursuant to Section 5(a)(i) above, effective upon the Date of Termination all stock options and other stock-based awards (including, without limitation, all such awards/grants under Sections 2(b)(ii) and 2(c)(ii)) held by Mr. Komberg and all yet unvested portions thereof shall immediately and fully accelerate and vest and become exercisable or nonforfeitable as of the Date of Termination (to the extent that the Release is not effective as of the Date of Termination, the Company shall take all necessary corporate action to ensure that no such stock-based awards terminate or are forfeited by Mr. Komberg from the Date of Termination until the date such accelerated vesting and/or exercisability becomes effective);

-(C) if the Annual Grant had not been made with respect to the year in which the Date of Termination occurs, the Company shall grant to Mr. Komberg on the Date of Termination such number of shares of common stock with an aggregate fair market value on the Date of Termination equal to two hundred percent (200%) of Mr. Komberg's Base Salary (which grant shall be fully vested on the Date of Termination); and

-(D) the Company shall provide Mr. Komberg (and, as applicable, his spouse and eligible dependents) with continued medical (health, dental, and vision), life insurance (as provided in Section 2(g) above) and disability benefits, at the Company's expense, to the same extent in which Mr. Komberg participated prior to the Date of Termination for a period of eighteen (18) months following the Date of Termination; provided, however, if the Company cannot provide, for any reason, Mr. Komberg or his dependents with the opportunity to participate in the benefits to be provided pursuant to this paragraph (at the Company's expense), the Company shall pay to Mr. Komberg a single sum cash payment, payable within sixty (60) days following the date the Company cannot provide such benefits, in an amount equal to the fair market value of the benefits to be provided pursuant to this paragraph plus an amount necessary to "gross-up" Mr. Komberg with respect to any Federal, state or local taxation due on such single sum cash payment.
-If Mr. Komberg (and his spouse and dependents, as applicable) was/were covered by Mr. Komberg's own health insurance premiums for which Mr. Komberg within sixty (60) days following the Date of Mr. Kornberg a single sum cash payment to Section 2(f) above, then the Company shall pay to Mr. Kornberg a single sum cash such insurance coverage for a period of eighteen (18) months.
+- (A) the Company shall pay Mr. Komberg a lump sum in cash in an amount equal to three (3) times the sum of (A) Mr. Komberg's current Base Salary (or the Executive's Base Salary in effect immediately prior to the Change in Control, if higher); and (B) Mr. Komberg's Target Annual Bonus (or Mr. Komberg's Target Annual Bonus in effect immediately prior to the Change in Control, if higher).
+Such payment shall be paid within 60 days after the Date of Termination; provided, however, that if the 60 day period begins in one calendar year and ends in a second calendar year, such payment shall be paid in the second calendar year (but prior to the end of the 60 day period); - (B) to the extent not covered by and accelerated pursuant to Section 5(a)(i) above, effective upon the Date of Termination all stock options and other stock-based awards (including, without limitation, all such awards/grants under Sections 2(b)(ii) and 2(c)(ii)) held by Mr. Kornberg and all yet unvested portions thereof shall immediately and fully accelerate and vest and become exercisable or nonforfeitable as of the Date of Termination (to the extent that the Release is not effective as of the Date of Termination, the Company shall take all necessary corporate action to ensure that no such stock-based awards terminate or are forfeited by Mr. Komberg from the Date of Termination until the date such accelerated vesting and/or exercisability becomes effective); - (C) if the Annual Grant had not been made with respect to the year in which the Date of Termination occurs, the Company shall grant to Mr. Kornberg on the Date of Termination such number of shares of common stock with an aggregate fair market value on the Date of Termination equal to 200% of Mr. Kornberg's Base Salary (which grant shall be fully vested on the Date of Termination); and - (D) the Company shall provide Mr. Komberg (and, as applicable, his spouse and eligible dependents) with continued medical (health, dental, and vision), life insurance (as provided in Section 2(g) above) and disability benefits, at the Company's expense, to the same extent in which Mr. Komberg participated prior to the Date of Termination for a period of 18 months following the Date of Termination; provided, however, if the Company cannot provide, for any reason, Mr. Komberg or his dependents with the opportunity to participate in the benefits to be provided pursuant to this paragraph (at the Company's expense), the Company shall pay to Mr. Komberg a single sum cash payment, payable within 60 days following the date the Company cannot provide such benefits, in an amount equal to the fair market value of the benefits to be provided pursuant to this paragraph plus an amount necessary to "gross-up" Mr. Komberg with respect to any Federal, state or local taxation due on such single sum cash payment.
+If Mr. Komberg (and his spouse and dependents, as applicable) was/were covered by Mr. Komberg's own health insurance premiums for which Mr. Komberg was being reimbursed pursuant to Section 2(f) above, then the Company shall pay to Mr. Komberg a single sum cash payment, payable within 60 days following the Date of Termination, equal to the total amount of the monthly premiums for such insurance coverage for a period of 18 months.